neel04/my-website/content/projects/ASURA/index.md

 ## Related Work

 - **Recursive/parameter‑shared architectures**.
 Universal Transformers add depth‑wise sharing and ACT [^3]; Deep‑Equilibrium Networks adopt a fixed‑point, “infinite‑depth” view [^4].
 Neural GPU demonstrates algorithmic generalization with techniques applied to convolutional networks [^5], while DTNet/Deep‑Thinking highlights the utility of the `recall` mechanism for enabling stability and OOD length extrapolation [^6].
+Recently, there has been a rise in interest for hierarchial methods [^25] [^26] [^23] as well, which has proven to work well in simpler domains (i.e gridworlds or ARC-AGI) but their effectiveness in language modelling remains to be seen.

 - **Adaptive computation**.
 Chain‑of‑Thought prompting increases output length to approximate extra compute [^7], but raises faithfulness and attribution concerns [^8] [^11] and can aggravate exposure‑bias errors in autoregression [^9].
 Internal recursion (parameter sharing + iterative refinement) keeps compute in the latent space and, with the right normalizations and skip connections, can be more stable.